DevExpress-Examples/how-to-display-custom-text-within-dxgrid-cells-e2020/Readme.md

 # WPF Data Grid - How to display custom text within data cells

 This example shows how to display custom text in data cells.
-In this example, if a value in the **Discount** column is greater than 20, the [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) adds the `(SALE)` string to the name of the product in the **Product Name** column.
+In this example, the [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) adds the `(SALE)` string to the **Product Name** if a value in the **Discount** column is greater than 20.

 <!-- default file list -->